cscwcu/workshops/github/lesson.md

 A version control system (VCS) is a tool that helps you manage changes to your code over time.
 It allows you to revert to previous versions, track changes, and collaborate with other developers.

 Git is a distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 It enables multiple developers to work together on the same project without interfering with each other's work.
 This workshop will introduce you to the basics of Git, GitHub, and how to use them to manage your code.

-**Why Git?**

-1. **Version Control:** Git tracks and manages changes to your code.
-Each change creates a new "commit" with a unique ID, making it easy to revert to previous versions if something goes wrong.
-2. **Collaboration:** Git allows multiple developers to work on the same project simultaneously.
-You can merge changes from different team members seamlessly.
-It's a good way to get new changes from project partners quickly.
-3. **Branching:** Git's branching model lets you work on different features or fixes without affecting the main project (often referred to as the "main" branch).
-This way, you can experiment and make changes in a controlled environment.
+We will also cover GitHub and some best practices for collaborating with others on a project.

 ## 1. Installing and using git on the command line